Owlcan/scholia-diaspros-deckbuilder/HOW_TO_PLAY.md

 You may summon Students / Monsters on turn 1.
 First‑Turn Tap Restriction: A Monster (or Student that is also a Monster) can’t tap for costs or abilities the turn it enters play.
 It may still block and its static/triggered abilities function.

+### 6.1 Detailed Phase Windows
+Each numbered window below is a possible priority pass point:
+1. Start Phase begins → (A) resolve “At start” triggers (active player chooses order among their simultaneous triggers) → priority.
+2. After each spell/ability you play in Main Phase resolves → priority.
+3. Entering Combat Phase: pre‑combat priority (last chance to cast Instants before attackers are declared).
+4. Declare Attackers → (B) any "After attackers declared" triggers → priority (defender may respond before blockers chosen).
+5. Declare Blockers → (C) any "After blockers" triggers → priority.
+6. Damage Assignment (no priority mid‑assignment) → Damage is locked in → Damage Resolves → (D) "After damage" triggers → priority.
+7. Post‑Combat Main (identical timing to Main).
+8. End Phase begins → "At end of turn" triggers → priority → when all pass consecutively the turn ends.

+Shortcut Principle: If both players verbally/implicitly pass through a series of empty priority windows, the game advances.

+### 6.2 Example Full Turn Transcript
+Player A (turn starts): Untaps, resolves an upkeep trigger (draw 1), passes priority.
+Player B passes.
+Main: A plays a 2 HP Booster (HP tally 2/5), plays a 3 HP Booster (5/5).
+Attempts a third (illegal – exceeds 5 HP); rewinds (Section 28).
+A summons a Monster; it has “Tap: Deal 1 damage” but cannot tap this turn (first‑turn tap restriction).
+A passes.
+B casts an Instant removing another earlier Student.
+Priority back to A who passes.
+Combat: A declares the new Monster as an attacker.
+Priority to B: B taps a Booster for an Instant buff on their blocker, then declares a blocker.
+Damage: Attacker 3 ATK vs blocker 2 HP → blocker destroyed; attacker survives with no persistent damage.
+Post‑combat Main: A casts a Spell.
+End: "At end of turn" trigger exiles a temporary token.
+Turn ends.

 ---

 ## 7. Priority & Instants (Timing Model)